JoeBeyond/JavaScript-Projects-Tech-Academy/README.md

 These challenges I also had fun with.
 They tested me good and I wanted people to see some of my creativity.

 ## Project8:
-A little, done in the moment "kinda" game, using string methods to create events in which the user may find themselves.
+A little, done in the moment "kinda" game, using string methods to create events in which the user may find themselves